 Cart abandonment - targeting users that have added something to their cart and then left.

-Combine your email marketing campaigns with other channels - SMS, chat messages, push notifications - to provide a more cohesive user experience and increase your sales.
+Combine your email marketing campaigns with other channels - text messages, chat messages, push notifications - to provide a more cohesive user experience and increase your sales.
 So for example, send a push notification in the morning, a chat message blast at noon, and your email campaign in the afternoon, all with the same messaging and same promotion.
 This can grow your sales 10X.

-Ecommerce sites are highly visual and need to pick the best platforms that help show off their product in the best possible way.
+Ecommerce sites are highly visual and need to pick the best platforms that help show off their goods in the best possible way.
 It's best to post Instagram and Pinterest to target those audiences with the highest purchase intent.

-A really good eCommerce marketing strategy doesn't just throw designs that looks nice together.
+A really good eCommerce strategy doesn't just throw designs that looks nice together.
 It gathers data about their audience and then uses that to create social media content.
 And that's what helps them optimize, increase the engagement, and get better and telling their story.

 Like Neil Patel once said - the foundation of your marketing strategy is to understand who your target audience is and why they use social media.
 To do so, we need to utilize demographics and psychographics.

-Advertising is the number one way to get traffic to your eCommerce store, and there are many ways to advertise.
+Advertising is the number one way to get more sales to your eCommerce store, and there are many ways to advertise.
 Most marketers still spend a majority of their advertising budgets on Facebook because they have the best ROI.
 Data shows that an average Facebook user clicks on 12 ads per month and Facebook has by far the largest audience at 2.14 billion people.